 The properties held purely for rental yields have been classified under investment property.
+The Investment properties are recognised at fair value.
 When the use of property changes from owner occupied to investment property, the property is re-measured at fair value and reclassified as investment property.
 Any gain arising on revaluation is recognized through other comprehensive income.
 Any loss arising on revaluation is recognized through the surplus or deficit.